 4. Move out of range error

-– The gcode is most likely slicer for a Cartesian printer, not a delta, so it’s most likely trying to move to a corner that simply doesn’t exist on your printer.
+– The Gcode is most likely a slicer for a Cartesian printer, not a delta, so it’s most likely trying to move to a corner that simply doesn’t exist on your printer.

 It was the Mac thing.

 Managed to get a print-off yesterday, by selecting the non-dot filename.

 In other fantastic news, I managed to fix my wifi (moonraker) access issue as well.
 It happened kinda by mistake.
 I happened to have to unplug my router and plug it back in, which reboots the router.
 This assigned the printer a new IP address.
 When I noticed that this morning, I punched it into my browser, and “BAM” just like that, Moonraker showed up in all its glory.

 In less fantastic news, I had printed a little toolbox for my V400 tools, as my test, and it exhibited quite a bit of grinding while trying to print using my slicer settings (which I based on material selection “PLA” in Cura, as opposed to the V400 defaults).
 I tried lifting the print nozzle up a little to avoid this and also increase flow to 105% (having no idea what that would do).
 Though it printed, I had a few areas with spaghetti build-up, and when I tried to peel away the skirt, it tore off the entire bottom surface of the print.
 The hinges also fused together during the print which also snapped when I tried folding the 2 parts together.

 More solutions: try restarting all the screens, firmware, software, turn off and on, etc

 The power supply fan should run all the time (ignore the lies stamped into the metalwork).

 If it isn’t running you have a problem with the mains feed to the supply, or with the power supply.
 Try again with the power supply red (+24v) wire disconnected to check it isn’t a short circuit output stopping the supply.